-Goal #3 Provide guidelines and regulations for the development and general community for preserving stormwater quality.
+Goal #3 Provide guidelines quality.
+Provide guidelines and regulations for the development and general community for preserving stormwater quality.
 Policies: The City will develop and implement Codes addressing water quality and natural resource management, consistent with State and Federal requirements, to provide clear and objective standards for development.
 The City will develop, within fiscal constraints, adequate stormwater infrastructure, and will maintain a Stormwater Capital Facilities Master Plan that identifies public and private infrastructure needed to facilitate planned growth patterns.
-Implementation The City will continue to update its Stormwater Capital Facilities Master Plan.
-Actions: The City will pursue capital projects supporting stormwater infrastructure development, consistent with fiscal restraints, State and Federal requirements, and the needs of the community.
+Implementation Actions: The City will continue to update its Stormwater Capital Facilities Master Plan.
+The City will pursue capital projects supporting stormwater infrastructure development, consistent with fiscal restraints, State and Federal requirements, and the needs of the community.
 These projects will be identified in the Stormwater Capital Facility Master Plan.
-Implementation of BMPs included in the Implement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and Outreach on Stormwater Impacts, to ensure that the development community is knowledgeable and informed regarding stormwater regulations.
-NPDES MS4 Plan Implement BMPs consistent with NPDES Minimum Control Measure #2, Public Involvement/Participation, to ensure that the public has adequate input into new requirements or regulations.
+Implementation of BMPs included in the NPDES MS4 Plan nplement BMPs consistent with NPDES Minimum Control Measure #1, Public Education and utreach on Stormwater Impacts, to ensure that the development community is nowledgeable and informed regarding stormwater regulations.
+Implement BMPs consistent with NPDES Minimum Control Measure #2, Public Involvement/Participation, to ensure that the public has adequate input into new requirements or regulations.